-CHIP in Hawaii
+Learn About CHIP in Hawaii

 Since 1997, the Hawaii Children’s Health Insurance Program (CHIP) has been available across the state.
 HI CHIP provides eligible children and teens younger than 19 years of age with access to affordable health insurance.
 Many people may wonder “What is CHIP Medicaid?” as they first learn about this program.
 Others ask “Is CHIP considered Medicaid?” when they see the connection between the programs.
 The Children’s Health Insurance Program is an extension of the Medicaid program that provides access to health coverage for children from families that do not meet Medicaid standards.
 Even if a household does not have Medicaid eligibility children from that household can still receive health insurance through CHIP.
 Discover more about how to apply for CHIP and find out what is covered by CHIP Medicaid in Hawaii by reading the informative sections provided below.

-Hawaii Children’s Health Insurance Program Overview
+What is the Hawaii Children’s Health Insurance Program?

 Both Hawaii Medicaid for children and CHIP are funded by the state and the federal government.
 Medicaid and CHIP use the same network of providers, including primary care physicians, specialists, hospitals and pharmacies.
 Beneficiaries can choose their primary care doctor and other medical professionals or providers as long as they are in this network.
 Those enrolled in the Children’s Health Insurance Program (CHIP) may have to pay for a small portion of their medical care.
 After applying to CHIP in HI, applicants will receive information by mail regarding their enrollment status.
-To learn more about CHIP and Medicaid enrollment, you can download our comprehensive guide today.
+To learn more about CHIP and Medicaid enrollment, you can download our free guide today.